 The knowledge of the secrets of the kingdom of heaven has been given to you, but not to them.
 What are we saying here?
 Why are the secrets of the Kingdom of Heaven given to some and not to others?
 In Mark, the Apostles were commanded to preach the Gospel to every creature.
 Are these two passages inconsistent?

 I don’t think so.
 Christ’s evangelists are to preach the Gospel to every person.
 But not everyone has the same rank and role in the Kingdom of God.
 The Apostles, to whom Jesus was explaining the basic parable of the Kingdom, the parable of the sower, were especially chosen.
 They are to sit on thrones judging the twelve tribes of Israel.
 Such a rank and role is not given to everyone who is saved into the Kingdom.

 To add to the mystery, we have the following:

 No one can come to me unless the Father who sent me draws him, and I will raise him up at the last day.
 (John 6:44)

 Let us say a doctor developed a pill that instantly would cure all forms of cancer with no side effects, a medicine equally effective for all ages.
-Let us say further that he made no charge for the pill.
+Let us say further that he charged nothing for the pill.
 But there was a provision.
-The patient could come and receive the pill except by the doctor’s invitation.
+The patient could not come and receive the pill except by the doctor’s invitation.
 What would we conclude, since it is obvious that billions of people would die of cancer before the doctor was able to invite them?
-We might guess that the doctor had a purpose that went beyond healing people, mightn’t we?
+Wouldn’t we guess that the doctor had a purpose that went beyond healing people?